cleberson-dev/budget-planner/README.md

 - [X] Permit future incomes/expenses
 - [X] Change defining expense/income based on positive/negative instead of entry type
 - [X] Show future balance
+- [X] Show expenses on one side and expenses on the other side
 - [] Allow exportation of the data
 - [] Allow creation of more accounts
 - [] Show current and future balance for the end of the month